AveraSD/CancerTrialMatch/README.md

 Examples of NCT identifiers to use for curation : NCT02428712, NCT03662126, NCT05361395

-Install Docker desktop and enable WSL integration in case of windows.
+Install Docker desktop and enable WSL integration in the case of windows.

-All the three shiny app interfaces are dockerized.
+All the three shiny apps are dockerized.

 Instructions to build and test docker images using the command line are as follows: